Merry Christmas

 In-person worship on Sundays takes place at 9 am, 11 am, and 6 pm.

-But if you can’t join us in person, you can watch our 11 am Sunday Eucharist service by using the following link:
+But if you can’t join us in person, you can watch our 11 am Eucharist services by using the following link:

 During this period of high rates of COVID-19 infections in our city and the surrounding region, please bear with us as we make changes to our schedules for worship and visits by the public.
 Our clergy and vestry are assessing the situation as it develops and making adjustments as needed.
 To be added to our mailing list for the latest updates, please fill out the form at the bottom of this page.